 React Hooks constraints explained

-The introduction of React Hooks has changed how we wrote React components by going away with Class Components and choosing to use Function Components instead.
-Furthermore, they also come with interesting constraints such as requiring hooks to be called on the top level and only allowing hooks to be called inside React components.
+The introduction of React Hooks has changed how we write React components by moving away from Class Components and choosing to use Function Components instead.
+Furthermore, they come with interesting constraints, such as requiring hooks to be called at the top level and only allowing hooks to be called inside React components.
 Why is this so?
-In order to figure this out, I dug into React's source code and learned a couple of things.
+To figure this out, I dug into React’s source code and learned a couple of things.

 In React’s fiber architecture, a fiber represents a piece of work.
 These pieces of work, called fibers, are then chained together like a linked list.
 In React’s world, a piece of work could be something like rendering a component, which React processes and renders to the DOM.